seanb126/cyborg-rat3-fix/README.md

 # Cyborg R.A.T.3 Fix for Linux Systems using X Server/X11
 This fix will resolve the clash issue between X Server and the Saitek/Cyborg R.A.T.3.
 Without this fix, the mouse becomes practically unusable in X11, especially when switching between windows.

+The shell(.sh) version of this fix is now deprecated.
+I would recommend you use the new Python3 version, to avoid compatibility issues.

 ## Warning
 This fix will create config files inside the X11 directory(/etc/X11/xorg.conf.d/).